Better Late Than Never: Formulating and Benchmarking Recommendation Editing

-\textbf{Editing Approach: EGNN} (Editable Graph Neural Networks)~\cite{liu2023editable} and \textbf{BiEGNN} proposed by ourselves.
-EGNN enhances editing capabilities through an additional MLP (Multi-Layer Perceptron) module.
-Given the lack of node attributes in collaborative filtering tasks, we use the representations generated by the original model as inputs for the editing module.
-The existence of two types of nodes (i.e., user and item) utilizing the same editing module may create bias.
-To tackle this issue, we propose an improved version of EGNN, named BiEGNN, which trains distinct editing modules for users and items respectively to conduct editing.
-EGNN and BiEGNN employ an MLP as the editing module, with the user and item embeddings obtained from the original collaborative filtering model serving as inputs to the editing module.
+\textbf{EGNN} and \textbf{BiEGNN}: EGNN and BiEGNN employ an MLP as the editing module, with the user and item embeddings obtained from the original collaborative filtering model serving as inputs to the editing module.
 Before editing, it is necessary to pre-train the editing module.
 This pre-training is conducted by minimizing the score differences between the original model and the modified model on the training data, using the MSE loss.